osuushi/lemon-soda/README.md

             logo.jpg
             spinner.gif

-You pack this with this command:
+You pack them with this command:

     sixpack sprites sprites.json